yast/yast-core/agent-system/doc/systemagent.md

 Unmounts a (block) device at a mountpoint.
 _Argument_ is mountpoint
-+note+: Deprecated use bash agent directly to run umount
+*note*: Deprecated use bash agent directly to run umount

 The return value is true or false, depending of the success